How to Pass Your Driving Test

 So please take a leaf out of my book and have a quick scout of the area.
 There just might be some unforeseen items that could potentially cause a headache for you.
 You’ve got to remember that on your test things that might not be a problem on a regular day will be magnified tenfold and it could be just enough to throw you off track.

 Stay focused and one step ahead of your test instructor.
 Make sure you know the local area well enough to pass.
-You’ll feel much more relaxed knowing that there are less hidden dangers popping up on you.
+You’ll feel much more relaxed knowing that fewer hidden dangers are popping up on you.
 Preparation is key and your test route should be surprise free and easy to remember.
 We’re not saying learn every bend and turn, but do look out for any sneaky signs or non-obvious elements that could catch you out.

 Another test that I failed, my second one, was due to the marks on the road being worn and I didn’t slow down, because I didn’t see them.
 Hopefully you can learn from my mistakes.
 Instructors know their routes and the pitfalls they possess.
 That’s why they are one step ahead, but you can flip the script and be one step in front of them.